dhellmann/pymotw-3/source/gettext/index.rst

 	$ python3 gettext_example.py

-	This message is in the en_US catalog.
+	This message is in the script.

 .. {{{end}}}